StephenDev0/StikJIT/user-manual.md

 ### For Windows

 1. **Extract** `Jitterbugpair-win64.zip`.
 2. **Set a passcode** for your device if you haven't already.
 Unlock your device and connect it to your computer via cable.
-When a prompt appears: tap "Trust."
+When a prompt appears, tap "Trust."
 3. Open your device to the homescreen.
 4. In File Explorer, locate `jitterbugpair.exe` and run it by double-clicking or right-clicking and selecting "Open".
 5. JitterbugPair will generate a **pairing file** in the same folder.
 This file will have the extension `.mobiledevicepairing`.